gRastello/buster/README.md

 Buster is a simple generic virtual stack machine (loosely based on the information available [here](https://users.ece.cmu.edu/~koopman/stack_computers/sec3_2.html)) wrote out of boredom (and some desire to understand something new).

 ## Building and testing
 Buster does not depend on any external library, you'll just need `g++` and the C++ standard library to compile it.
-The following will compile tests, run them and, if all tests passed successfully, compile the `buster` executable:
+The following will compile tests, run them and, if all tests passed successfully, compile the `buster` and `nono` executables:

 ```
 make